 Endomorph Body Type

 Quickly gain weight and have a hard time losing it.

 - Short Limbs

 In contrast, on rest days, calories and carbohydrates should be lowered.
-Exercise should be part of your daily routine, and cardio should always be incorporated to reduce fat gain.
+Exercise should be part of your daily routine, and you should always incorporate cardio to reduce fat gain.
 Finally, it is vital to get to the gym as much as possible without overtraining, and at least four days of weight training will help maintain your metabolism.

 Although these are the three main body types, not everyone will find they fit into one description completely.
-In contrast, it is possible to take characteristics from more than one to make up your unique body type.
+It is possible to take characteristics from more than one to make up your unique body types like an ecto-mesomorph or meso-endomorph.
 Besides, your body type can change over some time through consistency.
-If your curious about your body type, take this assessment from everyday health.
+If you’re curious about your body type, try this assessment.